boazbk/crypto/lec_03_pseudorandom-generators.md

 So far we have made the conjectures that objects such as ciphers and pseudorandom generators *exist*, without giving any hint as to how they would actually look like.
-(Though we have examples such as the Caesar cipher, Vignere, and Enigma of what secure ciphers _don't_ look like.)
+(Though we have examples such as the Caesar cipher, Vigenere, and Enigma of what secure ciphers _don't_ look like.)
 As mentioned above, we do not know how to *prove* that any particular function is a pseudorandom generator.
 However, there are quite simple *candidates* (i.e., functions that are conjectured to be secure pseudorandom generators), though care must be taken in constructing them.